Tuesday, March 3 thru

 Jenny Herrera, Partner, Citrin Cooperman Advisors LLC & Partner, Citrin Cooperman & Company, LLP, Washington, D.C.

-Bill Kesslar, CEO, Building Solutions, Dallas, TX
+Bill Keslar, CEO, Building Solutions, Dallas, TX

 Christin Kinman, End User Sales Consultant (Mid-Atlantic Region), Allegion, Carmel, IN